 St. Joseph School families and staff will be notified via email of a positive case of communicable disease in their child’s classroom.
-Students and staff in close contact with a positive case are recommended, but not required to, get tested and/or quarantine for 10 days from exposure date.
+Students and staff in close contact with a positive case may be required to quarantine.
 We recommend that families monitor their children for signs and symptoms after an exposure to a positive case.
 If your child develops any signs or symptoms, please keep the child home and notify the school nurse.

 St. Joseph School will not promote attendance policy incentives that may cause a student to come to school when ill, such as the “Perfect Attendance” award for the 2021-2022 school year.

 St. Joseph School, as required by Minnesota Rule 4605.7070 , will report cases of communicable diseases (COVID-19, Influenza, etc.) to the Minnesota Department of Health (MDH) following procedures provided by MDH.